How to Write a Flyer that Sells

 Flyers vs. brochures

 There’s often a little confusion and vagueness when people use the terms “brochure” or “flyer.”
-Sometimes they’re used interchangeably, but based on the generally accepted definition, they’re actually quite different.
+Sometimes they’re used interchangeably, but they’re actually quite different.

-Because a brochure is made up of multiple “panels,” it’s often easier to implement more text in a brochure and still have it look spatially comfortable.
-This is why copywriting is especially important to consider when creating a flyer.
+Flyers require you to create a good layout (rather than using fold lines between panels to sort content), so copywriting is especially important to consider when creating a flyer.
 To write a flyer that’s effective, it’s vital to make every word count.

 Flyer writing tips